 The Transcript Panel behaves the same way as it does with the In-Classroom Transcript Panel, with one exception.
 You can also download an available transcript in either VTT or TXT format.
 When you can see the Transcript Panel is conditional based on how the content is accessed, as well as the availability of a transcript.

-Transcripts for Video Links
+Transcripts for Links and New Embeds

 - When the embed code is created, if a transcript exists, any embedded content using that code will show the transcript (with the option to Hide it if desired).